 As an offer holder, you may be eligible for one of our scholarships to get a discount on tuition fees.
 We have a range of automatic merit-based scholarships and if you are eligible for one of these, it will be included in your offer letter.
 So remember to check your offer letter carefully.

-Alternatively, if you choose to pay in full upfront, we offer a prompt payment discount of 3% on the net fee remaining after any scholarship has been applied.
-For more information, please visit our askUS page for self-funding students.
+If you choose to pay your full tuition fees for the year upfront, we offer a prompt payment discount of 3% on the net fee remaining after any scholarship has been applied.

 If you are a sponsored student, we will need an official letter from your sponsor at the beginning of each academic year.
 For more information, please visit the section for sponsored students on our askUS site .